CrabDude/trycatch/README.md

 			// close the db connection
 			close_some_db();

-			// return false if you don't want to bubble the error });
+			// bubble the error
+			throw err;
+		});
 	}